Jaspreetsm21/Kickstarter_Funding/README.md

 # Data Science Kickstarter Success Rate: Project Overview

-* Created a tool that estimates the success rate of Kickstarter funding project to help entrepreneur achieve a successful campaign.
+* Created a tool that estimates the success rate of the Kickstarter funding project to help an entrepreneur achieve a successful campaign.
-* Optimised Linear,DecisionTree and Random Forest Regression using GridsearchCV to reach the best model.
+* Optimised Linear, DecisionTree, and Random Forest Regression using GridsearchCV to reach the best model.
-* Built a client facing API using flask and Heroku to view that on the web.
+* Built a client-facing API using flask and Heroku to view that on the web.

 # Code and Resources Used